 - Purchase a less powerful vehicle

 It is unfortunate, but statistically, the risk/reward ratio begins to move against insurance companies with drivers over 70.
 However, thankfully this is still a relatively competitive market, and there should still be many options available to you.
 We all know that we should gather a number of quotes as we approach renewal of our car insurance, now is the time to do it.
 As you will find, not all insurance companies think the same way!

 When you approach 70, you will receive correspondence from the DVLA asking you to conduct a self-assessment.
 The self-assessment form will include questions about your health, fitness, medical conditions and eyesight.
 You will need to renew your licence every three years, but there is no requirement for any medical examinations.

 While most specialist car insurance companies will have no upper age limit on their insurance, you may be declined for many reasons.
 These might include:

 You will notice that many of the insurance companies offering car insurance to those over 80 will ask for confirmation that the DVLA has deemed you medically fit and safe to drive.
 Even though some people will drive into their 90s and beyond, knowing when to call it a day can be difficult.
 The problem many older drivers have is that their vehicle is their primary form of independence.
 Take this away, and much of their social life and integration with the community disappears.

-Those driving in their 80s are highly advised to obtain several quotes when looking to insure their vehicle.
+Elderly drivers are highly advised to obtain several quotes when looking to insure their vehicle.
 This is an area of the market dominated by specialists, with many people employing the services of an insurance broker.
-Unless you have a particularly troubling track record, you will likely be able to gain a quote, but there will be a significant difference between your 60s and 70s.
+Unless you have a particularly patchy driving record, you will likely be able to gain a quote, but there will be a significant difference between your 60s and 70s.

 Car insurance market for older drivers is still competitive